ArkanTaha/Assignments/README.md

 - Print the data frame in a Boolean form as True or False.
 True for Null/ NaN values and false for non-null values.
 - Read the data frame by skipping the first 3 rows and print the data frame.

-# Features Reduction - LogisticRegression code covers:
+# Features Reduction - LogisticRegression:
 - import libraries and the dataset
 - define the data and target values
 - split the data and target values into training and testing sets